dextersjab/workflow-graph/src/workflow_graph/README.md

 Defines the core data structures that make up the workflow graph:
 - `State[T]`: Generic state container that tracks execution progress and errors
 - `Node[T]`: Represents a computational unit with type-safe input/output
+- `Edge`: Connects nodes in the graph with support for callbacks and branches
 - `Branch[T]`: Defines conditional execution paths
-- `Edge`: Connects nodes and branches in the graph

 ### `builder.py`
 Provides the `WorkflowGraph` class for constructing and validating workflow graphs: